GoogleCloudPlatform/cloud-ops-sandbox/terraform/README.md

 Hipster Shop Terraform PoC
 ================================================================================

-This repo contains a heavily documented, proof-of-concept level [Terraform] config for deploying [Hipster Shop].
+This directory contains a heavily documented, proof-of-concept level [Terraform] config for deploying [Hipster Shop].
 It's part of the [Stackdriver Sandbox] project.
 The goal of the project is to provide a one-click installer that builds a fullly functional environment including Hipster Shop, some new tools and